jeffpar/pcjs.v1/disks/dec/rl02k/xxdp/README.md

 DEC RL02K Disk Images: XXDP+
 ----------------------------

-To boot the "XXDP+ Diagnostics" disk, start a [PDP-11/70](devices/pdp11/machine/1170/panel/debugger/) machine and then select the "XXDP+ Diagnostics" disk from the "Disk Drive Controls", click "Load", and wait for the message:
+To boot the "XXDP+ Diagnostics" disk, start a [PDP-11/70](devices/pdp11/machine/1170/panel/debugger/) and select the "XXDP+ Diagnostics" disk from the "Disk Drive Controls", click "Load", and wait for the message:

 	Mounted disk "XXDP+ Diagnostics" in drive RL0